Program

 Logo of the Universitätsgesellschaft e.V. with their slogan: Ideen beflügeln

-This symposium is made possible thanks to generous support from the Deutsche Gesellschaft für Fremdsprachenforschung and the Universitätsgesellschaft Osnabrück e.V..
+This symposium was made possible thanks to generous support from the Deutsche Gesellschaft für Fremdsprachenforschung and the Universitätsgesellschaft Osnabrück e.V..